“Wars will begin where you will, but they do not end where you please.”

 ‘His tactical sense may have been overwhelmed by romanticism.
 However no one can doubt the courage of his attempt.
 His memory will long resonate with the youth of the world, particularly in Latin America, where he is identified with the other major figure in Latin American history.
 He and Simon Bolivar are two of a kind. ’

-‘What do you think of Eugene’s tilt for office, Bob?
+‘What say you about Eugene’s tilt for office, Bob?
 The U. S. is as Brecht would have it, an unhappy land that could use some heroes today.
 Can he help liberate us and our allies from this crazy war machine?
 Can he find the chink in Johnson’s armour? ’

 ‘ That’s an open question, Allan. he’s scared The Big Texan stiff by articulating a principled opposition to the war although LBJ diehards kiss him off as a mere “footnote in history”.